stack-auth/stack/docs/docs/02-customization/03-custom-components.md

 ```

 Now if you check out your sign-in page, you will see the sign-in button there is using your custom button component.
 If you import `Button` from `@stackframe/stack-ui`, it will also use your custom button component as well.

+Here is a list of low-level components that you can customize, started ones are the most used and recommended to customize first:
+- Button ⭐
+- Container
+- Divider
+- Input ⭐
+- Label
+- Link
+- Text ⭐

 ## MUI Joy setup